-Solar Cookers World Network (Home)
+Solar Cookers International Network (Home)

-Included are a few pictures of my solar cooker: one picture of the cauldron being used for its original purpose, two of the cauldron being used as part of a solar cooker, and one picture of a delicious vegetarian meal I cooked in the solar cooker.
+included are a few pictures of my solar cooker: one picture of the cauldron being used for its original purpose, two of the cauldron being used as part of a solar cooker, and one picture of a delicious vegetarian meal i cooked in the solar cooker.

-My solar cooker is made of a large iron cauldron that I have used in the past over a fire.
-While reading your groups website about constructing a parabolic cooker I thought that my cauldron would probably work well as a solar cooker.
-It certainly does.
+my solar cooker is made of a large iron cauldron that i have used in the past over a fire. while reading your groups website about constructing a parabolic cooker i thought that my cauldron would probably work well as a solar cooker. it certainly does.

-Next, I lined the cauldron with aluminum foil and finally topped it off with a piece of Plexiglas.
-The black pot that I cook meals in easily reaches 250°F and usually reaches around 300°F.
+next, i lined the cauldron with aluminum foil and finally topped it off with a piece of plexiglas. the black pot that i cook meals in easily reaches 250f and usually reaches around 300f.

-The solar cooker I made cost me practically nothing.
-I bought the cauldron many years ago, the Plexiglas was recycled scrap from a previous job and the aluminum foil only cost a few cents.
+the solar cooker i made cost me practically nothing. i bought the cauldron many years ago, the plexiglas was recycled scrap from a previous job and the aluminum foil only cost a few cents.

-With warm regards,
+with warm regards,

 http://geocities.com/growgoodfoods